georgebabarus/magento-filesystem-extension/docs/source/extension/installation.rst

 Contribution
 ------------

-In case you are using this extensions from composer repository you can consider contributing with code patches on the issues you already fixed.

-One way of doing this is by creating a local repository with your original code version you are using on your installation (vx.x.x):
+One way of contributing to this project is by creating a local repository with your original code version you are using on your installation (vx.x.x):

 .. code-block:: shell